timothyudumula7/Microsoft-Admin-Center/README.md

 ## 🛠️ What This Repository Includes

 - 🧾 A **step-by-step guide** on purchasing a Microsoft 365 Business license
-- 🔐 **Security tips** to ensure a safe learning environment
 - 🧑‍💻 Best practices for configuring an educational/test tenant
 - 📋 Screenshots and/or recorded walkthroughs of Admin Center features
-- 🧪 Examples of real-world scenarios for practice

 ## ⚠️ Disclaimer
 This repository is strictly for **educational purposes**.
 I do **not** promote license misuse or any activity that violates Microsoft’s terms of service.
 Always purchase valid licenses directly from [Microsoft](https://www.microsoft.com) or an authorized reseller.